Connecticut has had a creative bent since at least the Age of Impressionism.

 Speaking of which, a great itinerary to see the various centers for American Impressionism in Connecticut is simple to follow.
 Be sure to include plenty of time for meandering and visiting local farms and other attractions during peak season.

 Heading from NYC to Greenwich, start at the Bush-Holley House in Greenwich before driving to Weir Farm Historic Site.
-Afterwards, head up to Old Lyme to visit the Florence Griswold Museum.
+Afterwards, head up to Old Lyme, CT, to visit the Florence Griswold Museum.